ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-tree-display-types/index.md

 As illustrated above, the `country` and `year` row groups are displayed under separate group columns.

-See the [Multiple Columns](../grouping-multiple-columns/) section for more details.
+See the [Multiple Columns Tree](../grouping-multiple-columns-tree/) section for more details.

 ## Row Tree